tinymce/tinymce-docs/_includes/configuration/rtc_document_id.md

 When a client (user) connects:
 * If the document ID already exist, the most recent version of the content is sent to the client's editor.
-* If the document ID does not exist, the client uploads new initial content as the first version of that document ID.
+* If the document ID does not exist, the client uploads the initial content as the first version of that document.

 > **Warning**: If the content is changed outside of an RTC session, a new document ID must be generated.
 Changes made outside the RTC session will be overwritten by the content on the RTC server during the next collaboration session.